Age of Martha

 Patrick Henry Reardon, Touchstone Magazine: A Journal of Mere Christianity

 Devin O’Donnell is the author of The Age of Martha, published by Classical Academic Press, 2o19.
-As one born and raised on the foggy coasts of central California, where mountains fall into the Pacific and redwoods itch the heavens, he was early was initiate to the order of Beauty.
+As one born and raised on the foggy coasts of central California, where mountains fall into the Pacific and redwoods itch the heavens, he was an early initiate into the order of Beauty.
 The spell of antiquity came upon him early, and he was enamored with old things from his boyhood.
 But his education in the public school houses of unlearning almost drove the love of old and beautiful things out of him completely.

 Devin came to true education up through the manhole covers of learned society.
 He first taught Literature and Latin to high school students in 2004.
 A few years later, he and his wife joined some crazy families and founded a classical Christian school.
 He holds an MA in the Humanities and is currently the Headmaster of St. Abraham’s Classical Christian Academy located in Santa Cruz, California.
 In 2015 he served as Research Editor for the Bible publishing project Bibliotheca.
-He has written for Ruminate, the CiRCE Institute, Classis, and others.
+He has written for Touchstone, the CiRCE Institute, Classis, and others.
 His love for beauty, music, and bookish things is matched by his love for surfing, oceanic landscapes, and English Premier League soccer.
 He married up, and he and his wife have four adventurous children who love stories, the ocean, and good feasts.